charlesbrandt/public/linux/distributions.md

 There are many linux distributions available.

 When downloading an image, torrents are a good way to share bandwidth.
-This is a good cause (and free to you)!
+This supports a good cause (and is free to you)!

-To transfer image, see bootable_usb.txt
+To transfer image for use, see [creating a bootable usb](../drives/bootable_usb.txt).

 ## Custom Distribution
 http://www.linuxfromscratch.org/